MIRI LRS TSOs

 LRS TSOs in APT

 Time-series observations of bright targets require fast read times to avoid detector saturation.
 To this end, observations may be carried out with fewer than the recommended Ngroups = 5.
 The minimum Ngroups required is 2.
-However ground testing indicates that the accuracy of the detector calibration worsens significantly as read out ramps are shortened.
-Observations for which absolute calibration is important are advised against selecting Ngroups < 5.
+Experience in early cycles however shows that the quality of the calibration is sub-optimal for small numbers of groups.
+Integrations with 2–5 groups are very difficult to calibrate accurately, and ideally integrations should use > 5 or even > 10 groups.

-Further advice on how to prepare TSOs with the MIRI LRS is provided in the articles mentioned above and example science cases.
+Further advice on how to prepare TSOs with the MIRI LRS is provided in the articles mentioned above.